 Android Studio is the Google-approved development IDE for Android.
 It comes with a bunch of tools to help developers make apps and games specifically for Android.
 As it turns out, there is also a built-in emulator that you can use to test out your app or game.
 Clearly, this is not a good option for those looking to use it at a consumer level.
 However, those developing apps do already have a powerful (and free) tool at their disposal to help test their apps.
 It’s a pain in the neck to set up, but it’s easier to use once you do.

-MEmu is another of the up and coming Android emulators that seems to do quite well.
+MEmu is another of the up and coming Android emulators that seem to do quite well.
 One of its biggest features is support for both AMD and Intel chipsets.
 That’s rarer than you’d think.
 Additionally, it supports Android Jelly Bean, Kit Kat, and Lollipop.
 You can even run multiple instances at once.
-That makes it one of the few emulators that goes as high as Lollipop.
+That makes it one of the few emulators that go as high as Lollipop.
 Like many, you can use this for pretty much whatever you want.
 It’ll support most games and most apps.
 However, we recommend it mostly for productivity.
 It’s free to download and use if you want to.